mmesh/docs/docs/platform/installation/nodes.md

 ---
-title: Set Up Your Nodes
+title: "Set Up Your Nodes"
-description: Learn how to form your mmesh virtual private topology and start adding your nodes.
-Supported x86 and ARM on Linux, Windows and macOS.
+description: "Learn how to form your mmesh virtual private topology and start adding your nodes.
+Supported x86 and ARM on Linux, Windows and macOS."
 ---

 # Set Up Your Nodes